humdrum-tools/humdrum-documentation/guide/ch29/index.md

 verses 3 and 4.
 Comparing the "wrong" verses will tend to exaggerate what are really minor differences between the two songs.
 In addition, the above approach is too sensitive to word or phrase repetition.
-Many works \-- especially polyphonic vocal works \-- use extensive repetitions (e.g., "on the bank, on the bank, on the bank of the river").
+Many works &mdash; especially polyphonic vocal works &mdash; use extensive repetitions (e.g., "on the bank, on the bank, on the bank of the river").
 Short texts (such as for the *Kyrie* of the Latin mass) are especially prone to use highly distinctive repetition.
 How can we tell